Type 346 radar

-The Type 346 radar (NATO/OSD Dragon Eye) is a naval S band active electronically scanned array (AESA) radar developed in the People's Republic of China by the Nanjing Research Institute of Electronics Technology.
+The Type 346 radar (NATO/OSD: Dragon Eye) is a naval C/S band active electronically scanned array (AESA) radar developed in the People's Republic of China by the Nanjing Research Institute of Electronics Technology.
 It has been an integral component of Chinese naval air defense systems since entering service in 2004 with the Type 052C destroyer, the first Chinese warships with area air defence capability.

 Development

-The Type 346 was developed by the Nanjing Research Institute of Electronics Technology (Note: The Nanjing Research Institute of Electronics Technology was once known as Research Institute 14.
-After 1992, it became the National Defence Science and Technology Key Laboratory for Antennas and Microwave Technology.
-It is China's leading radar research establishment.)
+The Type 346 was developed by the Nanjing Research Institute of Electronics Technology; it became part of China Electronics Technology Group Corporation Glarun Group which continues to manufacture the radar.
 Further development may have been assisted by the examination of foreign technology; the Type 051C destroyers used 30N6EI Tombstone phased-array Flap Lid antennae from Russia, and in 2004 a prototype C band active phased-array radar and its design package were purchased from the Kvant Design Bureau of Ukraine.
+It is manufactured by China Electronics Technology Group Corporation.